cesarealmendarez/DeepASL/README.md

 **Usage:**

-After running, two windows will appear, the Analytics window displays extracted data points used in triggering the interpretation snapshot, and depth perception.
+After running, two windows will appear, the Analytics window displays the raw video and extracted data points used in triggering the interpretation snapshot/depth perception.
 Hand Segmentation shows what the CNN "sees"!

 **Credits:**